weatherisgood2/ngpt/docs/overview.md

 - **Web Search Integration**: Works with compatible API endpoints that support web search capabilities.

+- **Markdown Rendering**: Beautiful formatting of markdown responses and syntax highlighting for code.

 - **Multiple Configuration Support**: Maintain different API configurations for various services or models.

 - **Shell Command Generation**: Generate OS-aware commands that work on your specific platform.